rebeccapowell/LongestPassword/README.md

 public static bool IsStrictValidLetterOrDigit(this string s) {
     return
-        // this is stricker and matches the spec s.All(c => (c >= 48 && c <= 57 || c >= 65 && c <= 90 || c >= 97 && c <= 122)) &&
+        // this is strict and matches the spec s.All(c => (c >= 48 && c <= 57 || c >= 65 && c <= 90 || c >= 97 && c <= 122)) &&
         // make sure we have an odd number of digits (note IsDigit is radix-10 digit) IsNumber is any unicode number s.Count(c => char.IsDigit(c)) % 2 != 0 &&